mittwald/terraform-provider-mittwald/docs/data-sources/systemsoftware.md

 subcategory: ""
 description: |-
   A data source that selects versions of system components, such as PHP, MySQL, etc.
+  This data source should typically be used in conjunction with the mittwald_app resource to select the respective versions for the dependencies attribute.
 ---

 # mittwald_systemsoftware (Data Source)

 A data source that selects versions of system components, such as PHP, MySQL, etc.

+This data source should typically be used in conjunction with the `mittwald_app` resource to select the respective versions for the `dependencies` attribute.